vanmitG/ToDo-App/README.md

 - [x] The user can add todo by enter text into input box and either click ADD or Enter key
 - [x] The Use can remove todo items
-- [x] The user can toggle between Done or Not Done on todo items
 - [x] The todo items is stored in local storage for future uses
 - [x] The user can filter todo items by Done, Not Done or All by click on appropriate button